libxsmm/libxsmm/documentation/tensorflow.md

 echo 1 > /proc/sys/vm/compact_memory
 ```

-<a name="performance-profiling"></a>To gain insight into performance bottlenecks, one might source the Intel VTune Amplifier and run:
+<a name="performance-profiling"></a>To gain insight into performance bottlenecks, one can source the Intel VTune Amplifier and run:

 ```bash
 amplxe-cl -r result -data-limit 0 \